DeFi is the first bridge between crypto and the real world

 Savings, loans, insurance and investments.
 DeFi offers a full suite of financial products.
 It is the greatest opportunity we have seen to bank the “unbanked”, for a whole new swathe of the global population to join the international economic system.
 Access is open to all, regardless of the geopolitical or economic status of the nation state they were born into/reside.
 It will create a huge pressure on the inefficient and corrupt financial institutions and networks around the world, currently maintained through lack of competition and protectionist regulation.

 For the roughly one third of the world who are unbanked, blockchain as the rails of a new financial network is going to be revolutionary.
-Access to secure savings held in a currency that will not be debased through folly and fraud with the opportunity to borrow to build value and insure to protect from downsides that invariably come with time is a crucial suite of opportunities necessary to participate in the modern global economy.
+Access to secure savings held in a currency that will not be debased through folly and fraud with the opportunity to borrow to build value and insure to protect from downsides that invariably come with time is a crucial suite of services necessary to participate in the modern global economy.

 Blockchain’s first product-market-fit was a “coin”.
 Bitcoin’s white paper was published in 2008 and not only survived the rigours of over a decade of attack, many would say that today Bitcoin is stronger than ever.
-It seems a natural progression for the blockchain to now move towards moving the existing financial system.
+It seems a natural progression for the blockchain to now move towards consuming the existing financial system.